Sabres' Russian player won't take part in Pride night warmup - KESQ

 AP Hockey Writer

 BUFFALO, N.Y.
-(AP) — Ilya Lyubushkin is citing an anti-gay Kremlin law and fears of retribution at home in Russia for electing not to participate in the Buffalo Sabres’ pregame warmup on the team’s Pride night, when players are expected to wear rainbow-colored jerseys in support of the LGBTQ+ community.
+(AP) — Ilya Lyubushkin cited an anti-gay Kremlin law and fears of retribution at home in Russia for electing not to participate in the Buffalo Sabres’ pregame warmup on the team’s Pride night, when players wore jerseys with the team’s rainbow-colored logo on the front in support of the LGBTQ+ community.

-The team announced Lyubushkin’s decision Monday.
+The team announced Lyubushkin’s decision Monday before Buffalo’s game against Montreal.
 Lyubushkin is from Moscow, where he has family and visits regularly in the offseason.

-The 28-year-old defenseman is expected to play Monday night against Montreal despite not taking part in warmups.
-Other players plan to use Pride tape on their sticks in addition to wearing rainbow-colored jerseys.
-The Sabres as an organization are so intent on promoting Pride night that they changed their social media avatar to feature their logo encircled by a rainbow-colored outline.
+The 28-year-old defenseman was Buffalo’s only healthy player not to take part in the warmups, before participating in the game.
+The remaining players took the ice wearing dark blue jerseys with the Sabres logo on the front encircled by a rainbow-colored outline, the same design as the team used for its social media avatar throughout the day.

+A handful of players had their sticks wrapped in Pride tape, and the Sabres warmed up with commemorative pucks, featuring the date and both teams’ logos in rainbow colors.
+As in the Sabres’ past two Pride Nights, the Buffalo Gay Men’s Chorus sang the American and Canadian national anthems.

 “Our team feels strongly that one way to garner support is through wearing Pride jerseys and using Pride tape in warmups,” the team said.
 Without mentioning Lyubushkin specifically, the Sabres added: “We are are aware of general threats to certain players, and understand their decision to forego risk.”